FAM2004S World Cinema: Histories and Movements

 NQF credits: 24 at HEQSF level 6.

-Second year, first-semester course, 3 lectures, weekly tutorials and screenings.
+Second year, second-semester course, 3 lectures, weekly tutorials and screenings.

 FAM1000S, or at the discretion of the Head of Department.

 This course examines the histories of cinemas and their social, cultural and political contexts from the silent era through to contemporary film.
 Important filmmakers and theorists are explored, from Soviet and German filmmaking between the wars, and the emergence of Africa filmmaking in the 1960s to Hollywood New Wave and Dogme 95.
 By the end of the course, students will have gained a broad knowledge of the histories of cinemas and cinema movements, deepening their knowledge of cinema, and will have improved their analytical skills and writing abilities.

 The course comprises a lecture series, weekly tutorials and screenings.